written by Joseph and Tara Dodrill

-The second most common beehive is the top bar hives.
+The second most common beehive is the top bar hive.
 Its main feature is that it is lighter than Langstroth beehive and it’s easier to work with.
-This is especially important for beekeepers that have back problems or simply don’t like bending.
+This is especially important for beekeepers who have back problems, or simply don’t like bending.

 The anatomy of top bar hives:

 Top bars– Bees are encouraged to build comb on the frames specially designed and normally with foundation comb on their base.
 They are carefully spaced to ensure that the honeycomb develops well.